Cathy Katin-Grazzini

 1 bunch parsley, lower stems removed, roughly cut

-To make halushki, freshly grind the flaxseed and stir it and the shiro miso into the drained soy yogurt.
-Mix in only as much white whole wheat flour as required to create a soft, somewhat sticky dough.
-Transfer to a board and knead for about 8 minutes, sprinkling additional flour as needed to create a soft, smooth dough.
-Keep the dough slightly tacky and not at all stiff to make the halushki tender.
-Cover with wrap and rest the dough for 30 minutes.
+- Transfer the dough to a board and knead for about 8 minutes, sprinkling additional flour as needed to create a soft, smooth dough.
+For tender halushki we want to keep the dough slightly tacky and not at all stiff, so avoid using too much flour.
+Cover the bowl with plastic wrap and rest the dough for 30 minutes.

-Boil 2 quarts of water, seasoned with aka (red) miso to taste.
-Drop the raw halushki together with the whole mushrooms into the boiling pot all together and stir.
-The dumplings cook in just a minute or two, rising to the top.
-Cook them for 1 minute longer and use a slotted spoon or strainer to transfer them to a bowl.
-Leave the mushrooms to cook for 30 minutes.
+- Leave the mushrooms in the pot to cook for an additional 30 minutes.
 Then transfer the mushrooms to a cutting board, reserving the broth.
 Cut the mushrooms into bite-sized pieces.
 Wrap the bay leaves and peppercorns in a piece of cheesecloth, tie with cotton string or thread.
-Add the pouch to the miso-mushroom broth pot, cover, and maintain at a very gentle simmer for now.
+Add this pouch to the miso-mushroom broth pot, cover, and maintain at a very gentle simmer.